OECD Guidelines

-The OECD Guidelines for Multinational Companies on Responsible Business Conduct are recommendations from governments on how companies can act responsibly, wherever in the world they operate.
+The OECD Guidelines for Responsible Business Conduct are recommendations from governments on how companies can act responsibly, wherever they operate.

-Guidelines – representing a large part of the
+52 countries adhere to the Guidelines – a large part of the global economy.

 Download the Guidelines from OECD’s website in a number of languages or in Norwegian (published by NCP Norway).